fastlane/docs/docs/getting-started/android/beta-deployment.md

 # Uploading your app

 After building your app, it's ready to be uploaded to a beta testing service of your choice.
 The beauty of _fastlane_ is that you can easily switch beta providers, or even upload to multiple at once, with a minimum of configuration.
-Follow that with a notification posted to the group messaging service of your choice to let the team know that you've shipped!
+Follow that with a notification posted to the group messaging service of your choice to let the team know that you've shipped.

 ```ruby
 lane :beta